The University of Alabama Panhellenic Association Recruitment Guidelines for Chapters

 Total is the allowable chapter size as determined by the College Panhellenic.

 To allow chapters to achieve parity as quickly as possible, total will be automatically adjusted every regular academic term.
 This is to be done no later than 72 hours following bid distribution in the academic term that primary recruitment is held and within one week (no more than seven days) from the start of the academic term(s) in which primary recruitment is not held.
-Total will be determined by median (MCS) or average chapter size (ACS) rounded down to the nearest whole number.
+Per NPC’s Total Setting Pilot Program, total will be set to 5% below Median or Average Chapter Size.

 XVIII.
 Continuous Open Bidding Recruitment